 Hun in Teenage Mutant Ninja Turtles still has the scar he got from Splinter.
 Similarly Leonardo in the same series (at least prior to Fast Forward) lost a segement of his shell which never healed.

 This became almost a running gag with Baxter Stockman: he gradually lost more and more of his body as the series progressed (for example, first his eye, then his legs, and so on).
-By the end of season 2 he's just a brain in a jar.
+By the end of season 2 he's just a brain with one eye in a jar.